pallets-eco/flask-sqlalchemy/docs/config.rst

                                    different default timeout value.
 For more
                                    information about timeouts see
                                    :ref:`timeouts`.
+``SQLALCHEMY_POOL_PRE_PING``       The “pre ping” feature will normally emit
+                                   SQL equivalent to “SELECT 1” each time a connection is checked out from the pool;
+                                   if an error is raised that is detected as a “disconnect” situation, the connection
+                                   will be immediately recycled, and all other pooled connections older than the current
+                                   time are invalidated, so that the next time they are checked out, they will also be recycled before use.
 ``SQLALCHEMY_MAX_OVERFLOW``        Controls the number of connections that
                                    can be created after the pool reached its maximum size.
 When those additional